 • Race or ethnicity

 • Political affiliates

 What To Do If You Find Errors on Your Credit Report

 None of the information on your credit report should look unfamiliar.
-One of the main reasons why you want to read your credit report is to make sure that your credit report matches your records.
+In fact, one of the main reasons you want to read your credit report is to make sure that your credit report matches your records.

-But sometimes there can be discrepancies.
-If you detect an error on your report, such as a payment incorrectly reported as late, you’ll want to file a formal dispute with the credit reporting company, as well as the entity that provided the information (such as a credit card company)
+But sometimes, there can be discrepancies.
+If you detect an error on your report, such as a payment incorrectly reported as late, you’ll want to file a formal dispute.
+You’ll need to dispute credit report errors with both the credit reporting company and the entity that provided the information (such as a credit card company).

 When writing a dispute letter, you’ll want to include: